Country Report: Overview of the main changes since the previous report update

 Content of international protection

-• Integration opportunities: The lack of integration opportunities remains one of the weakest elements of the national asylum system.
-A new integration plan, which was developed under EU funding with the aim of adopting a multi-year integration strategy, was finalised yet eventually abandoned and there is no information available on what will become of this initiative.
+- Integration opportunities: The lack of integration opportunities remains one of the weakest elements of the national asylum system.
+A new integration plan, which was developed under EU funding with the aim of adopting a multi-year integration strategy, was finalised but eventually abandoned.
+In 2023 there were reports of the integration plan being revised but it has yet to be published.

 Temporary protection